International Awards and Recognitions

 For further information on the 2014 Leibniz Prize award, please visit the DFG Leibniz Prize web page on Leif Kobbelt.

-Honorary Doctorates are awarded by a university, in this case RWTH Aachen University, for distinguished academic or scientific efforts.
+Honorary Professorships are awarded by a university for distinguished academic or scientific efforts.
 Both academics and non-academics can recieve this award.

 Prof. Dr. Joost-Pieter Katoen (i2, Softwaremodellierung und Verifikation): Doctor honoris causa of Aalborg University, Denmark for his distinguished efforts in the field of Computer Science, in particular Computer-Aided Verification.

 Professor Wolfgang Thomas (i7, Logic and Theory of Discrete Systems): Doctor honoris causa of the Universitié de Mons, upon suggestion of the Faculté des Sciences and approved by the Conseil Académique.

 Prof. Dr. Wil van der Aalst (i9, Process and Data Science): Doctor honoris causa of Hasselt University, Belgium for his distinguished efforts in the field of Computer Science, in particular Process Mining.

 Manfred Nagl, Professor Emeritus (i3, Software Engineering): Doctor honoris causa in the Natural Sciences, awarded by the Faculty of Electrical Engineering, Computer Science, and Mathematics at Paderborn University for outstanding achievement in teaching and learning and exceptional dedication to the development of computer science in Germany

 Otto Spaniol, Professor Emeritus (i4, Communication and Distributed Systems): Doctor honoris causa from the Bulgarian Academy of Sciences, Sofia.